ralflorent/namefully-dart/README.md

 ## `Config` and default values

-This is a single configuration `Config` to use across the other components.
+`Config` is a single configuration to use across the other components.

 A singleton pattern is used to keep one configuration across the `Namefully` setup.
 This is useful to avoid confusion when building other components such